stablekernel/aqueduct/source/docs/db/connecting.md

 ## Creating a Database

 To use the Aqueduct ORM, you must have a PostgreSQL database server and create a database for your application.
 When developing locally, use [Postgres.app](https://postgresapp.com) to set up a development database server quickly.
-Open a terminal session to your database server by selecting `Open psql` from `Postgres.app`'s status menu item (if you are not using `Postgres.app`, use the `psql` command-line utility that comes with a PostgreSQL installation).
+After running this application, create or select a new database server from the left-hand menu, and then double-click any of the database icons to open the `psql` command-line tool.
+(If you are not using `Postgres.app`, make sure `psql` is in your `$PATH` and run it from the command-line.)

-Inside `psql`, enter the following commands:
+Inside `psql`, enter the following commands to create a database and a database user for your application:

 ```sql
 CREATE DATABASE my_app_name;